2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/elias_valverde/status/1267550636876447747

-### Police maneuver protestors onto bridge and fire tear gas and rubber bullets | June 2nd
+### Police maneuver protesters onto bridge and fire tear gas and rubber bullets | June 2nd

-On June 2nd, protestors are routed onto Margaret Hunt Hill Bridge.
+On June 2nd, protesters are routed onto Margaret Hunt Hill Bridge.
 They are met by a line of police officers and are then fired upon by rubber bullets, tear gas, and more.

 tags: shoot, rubber-bullet, tear-gas, protester